aravindar37/PDF-QA-MongoDB-Atlas/README.md

 Execute the Langflow flow by clicking on the lighting button on the left bottom Once execution is complete, Click on the Chat icon on the left bottom corner to bring up the chatbot and chat.

+Note: The PyPDFLoader can be replaced by FileLoader, CSFLoader, DirectoryLoader, SlackDirectoryLoader etc. to load documents from different sources.